SINGH-UMS/Turtles_Race/README.md

 # Turtles_Race
-A python game for Turtles Race
+A Game for Turtles Race.
+This simple python GUI game is written using two libraries i.e. turtle library and random library.